himshuiiitv/Calculator-App/README.md

 # Calculator-App
-made on android studio Android Studio Hedgehog
+made on android studio using Android Studio Hedgehog